osslate/irc-message/README.md

 ### `parse(data)`

 You can also access the message parser directly.
 The parser function expects a string without any CRLF sequences.
+If the string is malformed, `null` is returned.
+Otherwise, an object representing the message is returned (see `createStream()` for format).

 ```js
 var parse = require('irc-message').parse